Esri/esri-loader/README.md

 #### Example Angular applications

 - [angular-cli-esri-map](https://github.com/Esri/angular-cli-esri-map) - Example of how to build a simple mapping component using Angular CLI.

+**NOTE**: If you want to use the ArcGIS API in an [AngularJS (1.x)](https://angularjs.org/) application, see [angular-esri-map](https://github.com/Esri/angular-esri-map), which is actually where the code in this library was originally extracted from.

 ### [CanJS](https://canjs.com/)